IBM/BluePic/README.md

 You can download the development snapshots of the Swift binaries by following this [link](https://swift.org/download/).
 Compatibility with other Swift versions is not guaranteed.

 Optionally, if you'd like to run the BluePic Kitura-based server using Xcode, you should use Xcode 9 and configure it to use the default toolchain.
-For details on how to set up Xcode, see [Building your Kitura application on XCode](https://github.com/IBM-Swift/Kitura/wiki/Building-your-Kitura-application-on-XCode/d43b796976bfb533d3d209948de17716fce859b0).
+For details on how to set up Xcode, see [Building within Xcode](http://www.kitura.io/en/starter/xcode.html).
 Please note that any other versions of Xcode are not guaranteed to work with the back-end code.

 ## Getting started